solarwinds/appoptics-apm-node/docs/migrating.md

 - `ao.serviceKey` - this property has been removed; it is no longer valid in all cases.
 If you require the service key in your code either fetch it from the environment or read your configuration file.
-- in v8 if `APPOPTICS_LOG_SETTINGS` was the empty string then the default logging 'error,warn' would be used. in v9 that means no logging is enabled.
+- in v8 if `SW_APM_LOG_SETTINGS` was the empty string then the default logging 'error,warn' would be used. in v9 that means no logging is enabled.
 - some error messages have changed to be more consistent.
 - the config file name is now `appoptics-apm-config`.
 It can still be either `.json` or `.js`.